mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 lesson, we will explore ways to access different parts of the data using indexing, slicing and subsetting.

+## Create a New Jupyter Notebook

+Open a new notebook for this episode.
+You can call it _04-More-Dataframes_.
+Remember to start this new notebook with a description of what it is for.
+You can do this using a _Markdown_ cell at the very beginning.

 ## Import Pandas and Load the Data

 We will continue to use the surveys dataset that we worked with in the last